STATUTES OF ASSOCIATION OF BODYNAMIC PSYCHOLOGY (ABP) – 2020

 § 4 Membership

-4.4 Only individuals that are actual members of ABP can claim a membership relationship with ABP.
-Only properly appointed ABP members are allowed to use the name and logo of the ABP on their professional stationary, business cards, etc., with the approval of the General Secretary
+4.4 Membership relationship with the ABP: Only individuals that are members of ABP in good standing can claim a membership relationship with ABP.
+Only ABP members in good standing are allowed to use the name and logo of the ABP on their webpage, professional stationary, business cards, etc., with the approval of the General Secretary

 Termination of Membership

-4.5 Any member can withdraw from the ABP at any time without mentioning any reason.
-The membership fee has to be paid fully for the running business year of the withdrawal.
-The resigning member has a legal claim to all statutory services of the ABP until the end of the running business year.
-Individual membership will be cancelled by one’s own free will, by suspension, or by death.
+4.5 Individual membership will be cancelled by one’s own free will or by death.
+Any member can withdraw from the ABP at any time without mentioning any reason.
+The membership fee has to be paid fully for the running calendar year of the withdrawal.
+The resigning member has a legal claim to all statutory services of the ABP until the end of the running calendar year.

-4.7 If the member is in arrears with paying its membership fee for 9 months after reception of the bill and two reminders, their membership can be withdrawn automatically.
-The General Secretary will inform the member by letter.
+4.6 If the member is in arrears with paying its membership fee for 9 months and has received an invoice and two reminders, their membership can be withdrawn automatically with immediate effect.
+The General Secretary will inform the member in writing.

-4.9 Excluded members are not allowed to claim ABP membership.
+4.9 Suspended or excluded members are not allowed to claim a membership relationship with ABP (as specified in Art.
+4.4).
 Excluded members may be allowed to apply for membership again after removal of the matter of exclusion and according to conditions decided by the Governing Board

 § 5 The General Meeting